commercetools/telefonistka/docs/argocd.md

 If the list of changed objects pushed the comment size beyond the max size Telefonistka will explode, maybe, probably.

-Telefonistka can even "diff" new applications, that don't yet have an ArgoCD application object.
+Telefonistka can even "diff" new applications, ones that don't yet have an ArgoCD application object(where not merged to main yet).
 But this feature is currently implemented in a somewhat opinionated way and only support application created by ApplicationSets with Git Directory generators or Custom Plugin generator that accept a `Path` parameter.
 This behavior is gated behind the `argocd.createTempAppObjectFromNewApps` [configuration key](installation.md).

 Example:

 <img width="960" alt="image" src="https://github.com/user-attachments/assets/d821a2b2-0b83-44f3-9875-8dfa4909d6e9" />

 ## Warn user on changes to unhealthy/OutOfSync apps